 Breast Reconstruction with Implants

-Breast reconstruction can be done during or after a mastectomy.
+Breast reconstruction can be performed at the same time as the mastectomy procedure, or it can be delayed until a later time.
 One kind of reconstruction is the breast implant.
-A sac of fluid is inserted during surgery to re-form the shape of a breast.
+A breast implant is a fluid-filled shell inserted during surgery to reform the shape of the breast.

 Most breast implants are shells filled with fluid.
 To insert the implant, a small incision is made, often through the mastectomy scar.
 The implant is placed under your chest muscle.
-Recovery may take 3–6 weeks.
-You may have surgery later to create a nipple and an areola.
+Recovery may take 3 to 6 weeks.
+You may have more surgery later to create a nipple and an areola.
 Surgery may also be needed to match your remaining breast to the reconstructed one.
 Expect the reconstructed breast to be firmer than your normal breast.